What Are The Pros & Cons Of Ceramic Watches?

 Afterward, the bevels on the case will not be quite as sharp.
 Likewise, a brushed surface may not retain its initial texture.

 And maybe most importantly, deep down inside, many owners will hold an unsettling sensation that their beloved timepiece is no longer whole.

 Ceramic is the material to answer all of these concerns.
 Ceramic will not scratch.
 It will not dent.
 It will not get dinged.
-They’re also resistant to any kind of ageing.
+It’s also resistant to any kind of ageing.

 For instance, Rolex bezel inserts used to be made of aluminum.
 These were prone to fading with time and exposure to the sun.
-Ironically, faded bezel watches have become extremely desirable in the modern day for their unique character, but Rolex found them imperfect and therefore unacceptable.
+Ironically, faded bezel Rolexes have become extremely desirable in the modern-day for their unique character but Rolex found them imperfect and therefore unacceptable.

-Consequently, the brand set out to independently devise, produce, and roll out ceramic (“Cerachrom”) bezel inserts throughout many of their model lines.
-Along with its scratch-resistant quality, the bezels will also retain their original color practically forever.
+Consequently, the brand set out to independently devise, produce, and roll out ceramic (“Cerachrom”) bezel inserts throughout many of their sports model lines.
+Along with the scratch-proof characteristic, these bezels will also retain their original color practically forever.

-With how scratch-resistant ceramic watches can be, it may be equally as surprising how prone to cracking and even shattering they are.
+With how scratch-proof ceramic watches can be, it may be equally as surprising to know how prone to cracking and even shattering they are.

 This means that a bezel must be replaced entirely if a hairline crack develops.
 Likewise, a fracture on a case lug means a complete case replacement is in order.

 This kind of repair, where an entire component must be replaced, is likely accompanied by a lengthy service invoice.
-Which leads us to our final drawback: the price.
+This leads us to our final drawback: the price.

 Ceramic is very hard and therefore very hard to work with.
-Often times colors will not develop properly, and must therefore be discarded.
+Oftentimes colors will not develop properly when baked and must therefore be discarded.
 The brittle nature can also lead to parts breaking in the middle of the manufacturing process.